-Alumni borrowers may charge out up to five items at one time.
-The borrowing period for materials is 28 days, and the user is subject to all holds, recalls and fines.
+Alumni borrowers may charge out up to five items at a time.
+The borrowing period for materials is 28 days with a maximum of two renewals.
+The user is subject to all holds, recalls and fines.
 Overdue fines are $.25 per day, and overdue recall fines are $1.50 per day, both to a maximum of $15.00.
 The lost book fine is the replacement cost of the book plus a $10.00 processing fee.
 All fines must be settled prior to charging additional material.
 Fine notices will be sent via U.S. Mail to the work address listed above.
 Alumni must inform the library of any change of address, phone or email within 14 days.
 Failure to comply with library practices and policies will result in termination of borrowing privileges.

 Applicants may apply in person Monday through Friday from 8:00 am to 6:00 pm or may mail in the application form with a photocopy of a valid driver's license..
 Verification from the Alumni Office of your status as a graduate of the School of Law is required before a borrowing card will be issued.
 Upon verification of your status, the library will issue a barcode affixed to the Special Borrower Card and mail it to the applicant.
 All applications will be processed within five business days.

 An alumni borrower must present both a valid picture ID and their alumni borrowing card before each transaction with the library.
 The borrowing card is non-transferable and may not be used by other individuals.

 All library computers print to the GoPrint Pay-Per-Print system.
 Printing costs $0.06 per side for the default duplex printing, $0.10 per page for singled-sided black and white copies, and $.50 per page for color copies using the library’s dedicated color printer.
 There is also a book scanner and a photocopier located in the Imaging Room on level 2 of the library.
 Photocopies cost $.12 per page.
 Alumni may purchase a OneCard for one dollar from the UMB One Machine located in the Imaging Room for printing and photocopying purchases.